Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Peer task handling**

 Here the description covers only CRU; however, the A-CTU peer task handling follows almost the same procedure with similar functions (e.g. ble_central_AUX_CTU_task_handle).

-    - Any CRUs peer structure will be assigned a task handle and a binary semaphore handle.
+- Any CRUs peer structure will be assigned a task handle and a binary semaphore handle;
-    - All CRUs will run simultaneously on the `ble_central_CRU_task_handle` function and periodically read the dynamic characteristic when available.
+- All CRUs will run simultaneously on the `ble_central_CRU_task_handle` function and periodically read the dynamic characteristic when available;
-    - The availabiliy of this characteristic depends on the semaphores state bit.
+- The availabiliy of this characteristic depends on the semaphores state bit;
 - If the semaphore is taken and has yet to be given back, the peer task will simply wait for a short period of time and iterate once more.
-Only when the semaphore is given will this task trigger a read procedure on the dynamic characteristic.
+Only when the semaphore is given will this task trigger a read procedure on the dynamic characteristic;
-    - The semaphore is taken (in `ble_central_CRU_task_handle`).
+- The semaphore is taken (in `ble_central_CRU_task_handle`);
 - The semaphore is given back (in `ble_central_on_CRU_dyn_read`).

 ### **Hardware utility (CTU_hw.c)**